“All that is gold does not glitter,

 PS: We have also published another series of articles about making a handle for your hammer that fits your body and will work most efficiently for you, beginning HERE.
 So let’s talk some more soon.

-If you have questions or would like to learn more about our tools, please click the see the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.
+If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, fascist facebook, or thuggish Twitter and so won’t sell, share, or profitably “misplace” your information.
 If I lie may fingers become beatees.